STARTBODY

 There are many different schools of thought concerning seating arrangements in TEFL classrooms.
 For the most part, these different ways of arranging students depend on various factors.
 What works for one teacher in a classroom in Korea may not work for another teacher in a classroom in Thailand.
 One of the largest factors contributing to the different seating plans is the style of teaching that best suits the instructor in question.
 Obviously, by definition, a Suggestopaedia lesson will be different from a lesson based on using multiple intelligences.
 Another large factor to consider is the culture of the country in question.
 One aspect of culture that changes from group to group is that of personal proximity.
 One must take this into account before...
 [Read more]

-Where are the best places for teaching English in China? - ✔️ ✔️ ✔️ ITTT TEFL & TESOL
+Exploring the world of English education in Mexico - ✔️ ✔️ ✔️ ITTT TEFL & TESOL

 Tefl article - TEFL Motivation #377 - ✔️ ✔️ ✔️ ITTT